DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sARCDemo.md

 than all other options.
 On the workflow side, choosing to [run in a container](https://docs.github.com/en/actions/how-tos/write-workflows/choose-where-workflows-run/run-jobs-in-a-container) or not will affect the behavior of this solution the most.
-We'll compare different configurations of primarily those two options in this demo.
+We'll compare different configurations of these two primary options in this demo.

 ### `containerMode: kubernetes` with containerized workflows